IBM/agile-tutorial/docs/4-DEVELOP.md

 1. If the build failed for any reason, go back to Visual Studio Code, perform the required changes, commit and synchronise your work.
 1. Re-do the status checks by monitoring the new [Travis CI build](https://travis.ibm.com/brl-its/agile-tutorial/branches) in your branch.

-## Keeping up-to-date with `master`
+## Keeping up-to-date with `external`

 1. Once submitted, find your Pull Request in the [open PR list](https://github.ibm.com/brl-its/agile-tutorial/pulls).
 1. Scroll to the bottom and look for the mergeability check.
 1. If ***This branch has no conflicts with the base branch***, you are good to go.
-1. If ***This branch is out-of-date with the base branch***, merge the latest `master` into your branch.
+1. If ***This branch is out-of-date with the base branch***, merge the latest `external` into your branch.
-    * On Visual Studio Code, click button with your branch name in the bottom left corner and switch to `master`.
+    * On Visual Studio Code, click button with your branch name in the bottom left corner and switch to `external`.
-    * Click the :arrows_counterclockwise: icon in the bottom left corner to synchronise your local `master` with GitHub Enterprise.
+    * Click the :arrows_counterclockwise: icon in the bottom left corner to synchronise your local `external` with GitHub.
-    * Click the `master` button in the bottom left corner and switch back to your branch.
+    * Click the `external` button in the bottom left corner and switch back to your branch.
     * Summon the **Command Palette** with `Ctrl + Shift + P` (Windows and Linux) or `Cmd + Shift + P` (macOS).
     * Type `merge` and select **Git: Merge Branch...** from the menu.
-    * Select the `master` branch.
+    * Select the `external` branch.
-    * Click the :arrows_counterclockwise: icon in the bottom left corner to synchronise your local branch with GitHub Enterprise.
+    * Click the :arrows_counterclockwise: icon in the bottom left corner to synchronise your local branch with GitHub.
     * *Note:* This could also be done by clicking the **Update branch** button on the Pull Request page.
 1. If ***This branch has conflicts that must be resolved***, you must fix your branch locally.
-    * On Visual Studio Code, merge the `master` branch into your working branch as explained previously.
+    * On Visual Studio Code, merge the `external` branch into your working branch as explained previously.
     * Navigate through the list of merge conflicts using the **Command Palette** and the **Merge Conflicts** commands.
-    * Accept the appropriate changes (**both**, *usually*) to fix the mergeability of your branch with respect to `master`.
+    * Accept the appropriate changes (**both**, *usually*) to fix the mergeability of your branch with respect to `external`.
-    * When you are done fixing all the merge conflicts, stage, commit and sync your changes to GitHub Enterprise.
+    * When you are done fixing all the merge conflicts, stage, commit and sync your changes to GitHub.
     * *Note:* This could also be done by clicking the **Resolve conflicts** button on the Pull Request page.

 ## Merging and moving on